-Environmental factors are considered in every phase of the design and development of all Honda and Acura products.
+Environmental factors are considered in every phase of the design and development of each Honda and Acura product.
 Honda engineers account for such factors as dismantling complexity, component remanufacturing and the minimization of substances of concern.

 Reducing Substances of Concern (SOCs)

 Honda’s efforts to reduce SOCs have been consistent with evolving government regulations.
 The company tracks the presence of SOCs in its products and does so by using the following tools: